• Skip to primary navigation

 Tried this recipe?Mention @BeeyondCereal on Instagram and hashtag it #BeeyondCereal

+Nutrition provided is an estimate.
+It will vary based on specific ingredients used.
 To view how this recipe was calculated you can visit my Pricing Disclosure Page for more information.

-More Bars and Brownies
+More Bars and Brownie Recipes

-• several squares of oreo fudge on a plate with a striped towel in background
+• several squares of oreo fudge on a plate with a striped towel in background.

 3 Ingredient Oreo Fudge